Skip to Content

 Both types of cabinet door styles tend to collect dust and other types of dirt along the edge of the panel or the outer frames.
 The bigger the overlay, the more noticeable the dirt is.

-But then again, regardless of the door style, Shaker cabinets and raised cabinets need to be wiped and cleaned regularly to ensure that they stay in their top quality and appearance.
+But then again, regardless of the door style, both need to be wiped and cleaned regularly to ensure that they stay in their top quality and appearance.

 Resale Value.
-The style of cabinet door used in a kitchen won’t have much impact on the value of a home.
-There are other design factors in kitchen cabinetry which can add value to a home’s resale value, like the type of materials and finishing used.
+The style of cabinet door used in a kitchen wonโt have much impact on the value of a home.
+Other design factors in kitchen cabinetry can add value to a homeโs resale value, like the type of materials and finishing used.

-Solid materials such as quality hardwood, high quality white kitchen cabinets — these are some examples of factors which appeal most to potential buyers.
+Solid materials such as quality hardwood, and soft close hardware are some examples of factors that appeal most to potential buyers.

-If you want to increase the resale value of your home using Shaker style cabinets or raised panel cabinets, just make sure to invest on the high quality materials and finishes.
+If you want to increase the resale value of your home using Shaker or raised panel cabinetry, just make sure to invest in high-quality materials and finishes.

-Keep the cabinetry design timeless, the finishing neutral and stick to a neutral color palette.
-Also remember that the cabinet style that you choose must be cohesive with the rest of your home as it will have a broader appeal to home buyers.
+Keep the cabinetry design timeless, the finishing neutral, and stick to a neutral color palette.
+Also, remember that the style that you choose must be cohesive with the rest of your home as it will have a broader appeal to home buyers.

 Cost.
-When it comes to cost, Shaker style cabinets are often less expensive than raised panel cabinets.
-(Read on as we take a more in depth look at the comparison of their prices in this article.)
+When it comes to cost, Shaker cabinetry is often less expensive than raised panels.
+(Read on as we take a more in-depth look at the comparison of their prices in this article.)

 Shaker Cabinet Door Pros And Cons